 Refer to protocol by which patient is being treated.

-A validated test is required to identify EGFR mutation-positive status prior to first-line NSCLC treatment.
+A validated test is required to identify EGFR mutation-positive status prior to adjuvant or first-line locally advanced/metastatic NSCLC treatment.

 A validated test is required to confirm EGFR T790M mutation-positive status prior to treatment of NSCLC that has progressed on or after EGFR TKI.